General

 How Much Revenue Do Retailers Lose to Poor Logistics Visibility?

 Retailers lose roughly $95 billion annually to logistics visibility gaps.
 That figure captures cost leakage across failed deliveries, duplicate work, claims processing, and customer churn tied to broken fulfillment experiences.
-It is not a soft CX number but a hard margin.
+It is not a soft CX number but a hard margin hit.
+With last-mile activities representing up to 50% of total logistics cost, the downstream impact of every upstream visibility failure is amplified.

 Proactive Visibility vs. Reactive Tracking: Closing the Gap

 The industry has begun to recognize the scale of the gap.
-Around 60% of enterprises now plan to invest heavily in AI and advanced analytics for logistics visibility and decision support.
+30% of retailers now leverage AI for supply chain visibility, a figure expected to climb to 41% within the next year.
+Meanwhile, 59% of executives anticipate a positive return on investment from AI-driven supply chain initiatives within the next 12 months.
 The question is how to invest in a way that actually closes the void instead of adding another screen to an already fragmented stack.

 What Is Proactive Visibility in Logistics?